Last update: 01/22/2022

 Malawi has a few entry requirements in place for visitors.

-All travelers must have a medical certificate for a negative PCR test result that was obtained within 10 days of arrival in Malawi.
-They must also submit a Traveler Health Declaration Form on arrival (the form will be available to complete in-flight or in the airport terminal).
+All travelers must have a medical certificate for a negative PCR test result that was obtained within 72 hours of arrival in Malawi.
+They must also submit Travel Surveillance Forms (these forms will be available to complete in-flight or in the airport terminal).

 Travelers with a valid negative test result must then self-monitor for COVID-19 symptoms for 14 days from their arrival.
-Travelers without a valid certificate will have samples collected for testing and will then have to quarantine for 14 days from their arrival.
+They may also be required to provide samples for COVID-19 testing.

 Is PCR testing mandatory to travel to Malawi?

-All travelers must have a valid medical certificate for a negative PCR test result that was obtained within 10 days of arrival in Malawi.
+All travelers must have a valid medical certificate for a negative PCR test result that was obtained within 72 hours prior to arrival in Malawi.

 Travelers who are departing from Malawi must also have a certificate for a negative PCR test result.
-The test result must have been obtained within 72 hours of departure from Malawi.
+The test result must have been obtained within 72 hours prior to departure from Malawi.

 Is there a mandatory quarantine upon arrival in Malawi?

-There is no mandatory quarantine upon arrival in Malawi for travelers with a valid certificate for a negative PCR test result within 10 days of arrival in Malawi, but they will have to self-monitor for symptoms of COVID-19 for 14 days from their arrival.
+There is no mandatory quarantine upon arrival in Malawi for travelers with a valid certificate for a negative PCR test result from within 72 hours of arrival in Malawi, but they will have to self-monitor for symptoms of COVID-19 for 14 days from their arrival.
 The district Health Authority will follow up with them after the monitoring period.

 Travel insurance with COVID-19 coverage to visit Malawi